UAlbertaALTLab/itwewina/neahtta/README.md

     scp sapir.artsrn.ualberta.ca:/data/exps/itwewina/neahtta/dicts/*.xml dicts/

 As for the FSTs, ask Antti (or me, Eddie) where the latest FSTs are, and copy them somewhere accessible.
-On Sapir, this is
+On **Sapir**, this is

-    /home/ARTSRN/easantos/crk-fsts
+    /opt/smi/crk/bin/

 You will need configure this directory in `configs/itwewina.config.yml`.

-See later for "Configuration".
+## Configuration

+Copy `configs/itwewina.config.yaml.in` to `configs/itwewina.config.yaml`:

+    cp configs/itwewina.config.yaml.in configs/itwewina.config.yaml

+Edit settings in `configs/itwewina.config.yaml`

 ## Running the development server